 July 28, 2013

-Perhaps the easiest means of all hair color changes, a color rinse will provide the dye that is needed to enhance natural colors, bring out a new sheen, or develop a whole new coloration altogether.
-These rinses are free of chemicals like peroxide and ammonia that would have the potential to harm follicles.
-If you do not have the time or inclination to go to the salon and get professional-grade coloration done, a color rinse allows for at-home hair care.
+Perhaps the easiest method of all hair color changes, a color rinse can enhance natural colors, bring out a new sheen, or develop a whole new coloration altogether.
+These rinses are free of chemicals like peroxide and ammonia that would have the potential to harm hair follicles.
+If you do not have the time or inclination to go to the salon and get professional-grade coloration done, a color rinse can be done at home.

-Best Selling Types of Color
+Best-Selling Types of Color

 Threat of Damage

 Since black people’s hair is usually less moisturized than non-black hair, a hair dye can cause damage if used frequently or improperly.
 A bleaching process to lighten hair can be damaging to the scalp and should only be done by a cosmetics professional.
 Black hair should not be lightened by more than five shades from its natural color.